-Fall happens to be my favorite time of year and not just because pumpkin flavors are all the rage.
+While pumpkin flavors are all the rage, autumn happens to be my favorite season of year because of its beautiful fall colors.
 From late September to early November, Mother Nature puts on her most spectacular show.
 Trees of all types slowly transition from their standard leaves to shades of red, orange, gold, brown, and even purple.
-Landscapes across the country pop with vibrant colors and serve as a brief reminder just how beautiful nature can be.
+Landscapes across the country pop with vibrant colors and serve as a brief reminder just how stunning nature can be.

-It's a great time for hiking and scenic drives and below are all the resources you need to make your trip happen.
+It's a great time for hiking and scenic drives in the U.S., and below are all the resources you need to make your trip happen.
 Whether you want to know just why leaves change their colors or are looking for where to see specific shades, the answers are here.

 Trees take water from the ground using their roots.
 They also take carbon dioxide from the air.
 But trees need oxygen and glucose to grow big and healthy.
 In order to do that, they use sunlight to turn the water and carbon dioxide into oxygen and glucose.
 That's photosynthesis.
 And chlorophyll helps make it happen.